M20 Operation Brock contraflow

 Fully signed diversion routes will be in place during the closure.
 Please follow diversion signs, not SatNav instructions.

-When the M20 reopens, the Brock contraflow will be active and you should follow all signs.
+When the M20 reopens, the Brock contraflow will be in operation and you should follow all signs:

 All other coast bound traffic – including local freight and car drivers heading for the continent